 Slow Cooker Osso Bucco has to be one of the tastiest meals ever.
-The meat is so tender and is literally falling off the bone.
-It is always a winner when I make it for family.
+The meat is so tender and is literally falling off the bone and it is always a winner when I make it for family.

-Osso Bucco is one meal that I grew up with.
+Osso Bucco is one meal that my family grew up with.

-My mumma would make it a few times a years and my version has been adapted to be made in a slow Plus my version is low carb.
+My mumma would make it a few times a years and my version has been adapted to be made in a slow cooker, plus my version is low carb.
 Other family favourite recipes that I have adapted include Veal Pizzaiola and Middle Eastern Lentil Soup.